Project Description

 Feedback after 36 months of use:

-We see a 2% positive difference between what was projected in the feasibility study and the actual observed in normal cycle in 2022.
+We note a positive difference of 2% between what was forecast in the feasibility study and the actual situation in 2022.

 These results will surely be improved with the implementation of the pre-cooking oven, but the study has not yet been conducted.